 Now, even if your phone is password locked all an emergency room has to do is click on the Emergency link on your screen, to grab your medical and ICE Contact information.

 Now that it’s visible, make sure your ICE Contact and Medical ID have all of the information they need to keep you and everyone you love, safe and sound.
-You’ll find everything you need to do it right here on our blog.

 If You Don’t Password Protect Your Phone

 If you regularly leave your phone unlocked, it’s even easier.
 All an emergency room has to do is click on your Apple Health App or they can do it the fun way, by asking Siri for it.